 For assets measured at fair value, gains and losses are recorded either through profit or loss or thru other comprehensive income.
 For investments in equity instruments in subsidiaries, associates and jointly control entities these are carried at cost less diminution, if any.
-However, the gains or losses with respect to Controlled Trust are recognised through other comprehensive income.
+However, the gains or losses with respect to Investment in Units of Controlled Trust are recognised through other comprehensive income.